What`s new in colorectal cancer research and treatment?

 Colorectal cancer is much easier to treat effectively if it is found at a very early stage.
 Studies continue to look at the effectiveness of current colorectal cancer screening methods and assess new ways to tell the public about the importance of being screened.

-Only about half of Americans age 50 or older have had any colorectal cancer screening at all.
+Only about half of Americans age 50 or older are up to date with colorectal cancer screening.
 If everyone were tested as recommended, thousands of lives could be saved each year.
 The American Cancer Society and other public health organizations are working to increase awareness of colorectal cancer screening among the general public and health care professionals.

 Meanwhile, new imaging and lab tests are also being developed and tested.
 Newer, more accurate ways to look for changes in the stool that might indicate colorectal cancer have been developed.
 These include tests that are better able to detect blood in the stool (fecal immunochemical tests) and test that can detect changes in the DNA of cells in the stool.

 CT colonography (also known as virtual colonoscopy) is a special type of CT scan that can find many colorectal polyps and cancers early.
-A recent study found that it could be helpful in screening even without the patient having to drink large amounts of liquid laxative first.
+Most often this test is only done after the colon is cleaned out with a large amount of liquid laxative.
+One study, though, found that it could be helpful in screening even without this kind of prep.

 Newer surgery techniques